People

 Edwin Rodriguez Dzul

-Mia
+Mia Frothingham

-Mia (BA Harvard) is investigating the astrobiology of simulated exoplanet reflectance spectra.
-By merging the two seemingly distant fields of exoplanetary astronomy and laboratory microbiology, this research will provide a unique perspective of life on exoplanets and contribute to developing next-generation space-based instruments.
+Mia (BA Harvard University, MScR University of Edinburgh) is investigating the astrobiology of simulated exoplanet reflectance spectra with funding from the highly competitive and prestigious NERC E4 doctoral training programme.
+By merging the two seemingly distant fields of exoplanetary astronomy and laboratory microbiology, Mia's research will provide a unique perspective of life on exoplanets and contribute to developing next-generation space-based instruments.
+Mia also maintains the excellent Tartan Tardigrade podcast.
+Her project is co-supervised by Beth Biller of the Institute for Astronomy.

 External members